apache/james-project/src/site/markdown/server/manage-webadmin.md

 curl -XDELETE http://ip:port/domains/domainToBeDeleted
 ```

-Note: Deletion of an auto-detected domain or of an auto-detected ip is not supported.
+Note: Deletion of an auto-detected domain, default domain or of an auto-detected ip is not supported.
 We encourage you instead to review
 your [domain list configuration](https://james.apache.org/server/config-domainlist.html).

 Response codes: